zarar2312/BetterDocs-React/src/plugins/fake-connections.md

 ghcommentid: # DON'T CHANGE
 layout: product # DON'T CHANGE
 ---
-You should place this file in the `Plugins` folder of the DiscordInjections project.

 This plugin gives you the ability to add custom connections to your profile

 ![preview](https://i-need.discord.cards/fed74a.png)